Skin Allergies On Rise During Winter Season - UrduPoint

 Skin Allergies On Rise During Winter Season

-ISLAMABAD, Feb 5 (UrduPoint / Pakistan Point News - 5th Feb, 2023 ) :During the winter season, skin allergies are on rise due to dry, cold weather causing itchy rash as dehydration may also a major factor.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Feb, 2023 ) :During the winter season, skin allergies are on the rise due to dry, cold weather causing itchy rashes as dehydration may also be a major factor.

-Talking to a private news channel, Health Expert Dr Saira Awan said to avoid developing winter rash to use water and natural oils in the skin help it stay moist and enhance its protective abilities.
+Talking to a private news channel, Health Expert Dr Saira Awan said to avoid developing winter rash, water and natural oils should be used to help in keeping the skin moist and enhanced to foment its protective abilities.
 Winter rash occurs when the skin loses too much moisture during cold seasons.

 She informed that cold, dry air and central heating can suck the water and oils from the skin other environmental factors, as well as lifestyle factors and certain medical conditions can also cause dry skin and rashes.